How much is my antique lamp worth?

 How are antique lamps valued?

-An antique lamp requires care and attention.
-It is important that you know how to give it proper care especially if the lamp is quite old.
-You can use these guidelines when it comes to cleaning and caring for antique lamps so you won’t de-valuate it in the process:
+An antique lamp requires care and attention, especially if it is old.
+You can use the following guidelines when it comes to cleaning and caring for your antique lamp so you won’t devalue it in the process.